LabelChiant Classico di Montemaggio DOCG Gallo Nero

 It has won numerous awards in various competitions and is truly often the heart of Montemaggio.
 Since our philosophy is to wait and release wines onto the market when they are fully ready – we usually sell Chianti Classicos which are of 5/6 years of age.

 The vineyards are situated at altitudes varying from 450 to 600 metres above sea level.
-The Sangiovese grapes are harvested in the second half of October while the Merlot is picked at the end of September.
-The two types of grapes undergo fermentation separately in stainless steel tanks for 25 days at controlled temperatures (less than 26°C).
-The Sangiovese is put into Slovenian and French oak casks of 32 hl capacity, while the Merlot is put in barrels of second hand, where the malolactic fermentation takes place and where the young wine stays for the aging.
+The Sangiovese grapes are usually harvested in the second half of October while the Merlot is picked at the end of September.
+The two types of grapes undergo fermentation separately in stainless steel tanks at controlled temperatures (less than 26°C).
+The Sangiovese is put into Slovenian and French oak casks, while the Merlot is put in barrels of second hand, where the malolactic fermentation takes place and where the young wine stays for the aging.
 Its important to note that wines we age for much longer than it is advised by the Consortium of Chianti Classico, where the law states that Chianti Classico must age for at least 18 months.

 Note from our winemakers

 Ilaria Anichini - AgronomistGrape Variety: Mainly Sangiovese with a pinch of Merlot , Growing system: Predominantly Spurred Cordon and Guyot, Refinement: at least 1 year in the bottle, Colour: Brilliant ruby red, close to the colour of pomegranate.
 Nose: An intense and elegant bouquet, earthy, mineral, spiced with wild notes typical of Sangiovese grapes enriched with a pinch of red fruit.
 Palate: Savoury, delicate, fresh and with a persistent finish, Ideal serving temperature: 16-18°C.

 The Chianti region in Tuscany, Italy, has a rich history, a reputation that has made a dramatic roller coaster ride and, ultimately, the ability to produce incredible wines with phenomenal value.